radumicea/External-Sequential-Sorter/README.md

 A good maxObjReadInMemory would be equal to ceil(sqrt(number_of_objects_in_input_file)) + 1

 ## How it works
-The program will try to split the original file into n small files that can fit in memory.
+The program will split the original file into n small files that can fit in memory.
 Then, it will sort the contents of the files (according to a given comparator) using Shell Sort.
 Afterwards, it will merge the n sorted files into a single one using a Priority Queue.